-Reiterating concerns detailed in an agency report, he said the organisation was unable "to conclude that all nuclear material in Iran is in peaceful activities".'No hesitation'
+Reiterating concerns detailed in an agency report, he said the organisation was unable "to conclude that all nuclear material in Iran is in peaceful activities".

 In his speech on Sunday to Aipac, Mr Obama said the US "will not hesitate" to use force to stop Iran obtaining nuclear weapons.